-In the past, the preferred wood for making wood bodied planes has been American Beech.
+In the past, the preferred wood for making wood bodied planes has been beech.
 (Fagus grandifolia) Beech has the qualities sought after for plane making, with the right combination of hardness, a tight grain, good wear characteristics, and the ability to quickly acclimate to its environment.
-Old Street Tool has a good article that goes into depth about beech as a plane making wood here.

 This wood has been dried and has a moisture content of 6-8%.
 Unlike most European beech, this wood has not been steamed.
 European beech has a fine even texture with prominent ray flecking on the quarter sawn faces.
 Generally, it’s characteristics are similar to American beech,